Home | Manual | Playground

 Cake - C23 and Beyond

-This is a work in progress, both design and implementation.
-Cake source itself is being used to validate the concepts.
+This is a work in progress.
+Cake source is currently being used to validate the concepts.
+It's in the process of transitioning to include annotated nullable checks, which was the last feature added.

 Abstract